chris-short/devopsish.com/.github/ISSUE_TEMPLATE/TIPS.md

 ---
 name: 'Tips '
-about: Suggest something for the EKS News newsletter
+about: Suggest something for the DevOps'ish newsletter
 title: "[Tips]: "
 labels: "tips"
 assignees: 'chris-short'